 - Formation of a business

-Most attorneys, including the attorneys at Spencer & Collier, LLC, will answer questions posed by a potential client over the phone without charging a fee.
+Most attorneys, including the attorneys at Spencer & Jensen, LLC, will answer questions posed by a potential client over the phone without charging a fee.
 These initial contacts generally last between five and fifteen minutes.
 It is during this call that a you, as a potential client, have the ability to assess whether one of our attorneys has both the time and experience to assist you with your legal matter.
 It is during this telephone call that you should ask questions about the scope and expected cost of your legal matter.

 Most legal matters are completed with an attorney charging an hourly rate, although fix price services are available for some tasks, as you can see from our website.
 An attorney will bill for each hour (or portion of an hour) when work is completed on the file.
 An attorney with more years of experience will charge a higher hourly rate, as that attorney will need to spend less time on an issue than an inexperienced attorney.
 Along the Wasatch Front, hourly billing rates are generally $200.00 to $375.00 per hour, depending on the type of case and the experience of the attorney.
 You should discuss hourly billing rates with one of our attorneys during your initial telephone contact and/or at your initial consultation.
-Hourly billing rates at Spencer & Collier, LLC, run between $195.00 per hour and $300.00 per hour, pending on which attorney you work with and the type of work involved.
+Hourly billing rates at Spencer & Jensen, LLC, run between $195.00 per hour and $300.00 per hour, pending on which attorney you work with and the type of work involved.

 In order to make the most out of your initial face-to-face meeting with one of our attorneys, it is a good idea to gather materials that would be helpful to the attorney before your meeting.
 Spend some time thinking about the kind of documentation that might be helpful, and how you can logically explain your situation to the attorney.
 A list of initial face-to-face materials for particular types of cases can be found elsewhere on this website.